Ways to Improve Your FICO Score for Home Buying

 The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-Without an above average FICO score, buying a house is harder and, you could end up renting for another couple of years in Ft Lauderdale until your score improves.
+The quality of your wallet starts the home buying process.
+Without a reasonable FICO score, entering into a loan for a house is harder and, you could find yourself renting longer than you expected in Ft Lauderdale until you raise your score.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 600.
-Since we've experienced an economic downturn, however, some people have seen their score drop dramatically because of underemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in calculating your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
+Since we've experienced an economic downturn, however, some people have seen their score lowered because of loss of employment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in deciding your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
 You can get approved for a mortgage loan with a lower score, but the interest accumulated over time could be more than double that of someone having a better credit score.

 Getting your credit in order is the first step in purchasing a home.
 Call us at (954) 567-3939 and we can help you get on the right track to the home of your dreams.